osendott/arch-frost/README.md

 http://osendott.github.io/arch-frost/

 Numix-Frost theme customized with Arch in mind, with custom gnome-shell theme to match.
-If you're using an Arch-based distro and don't care for the "A" logo at the top, open /usr/share/themes/arch-frost-shell/gnome-shell/assets folder and replace overview.svg with overview.old and hit ALT+F2, R, and <ENTER>.
+If you're not using an Arch-based distro or don't care for the "A" logo at the top, open /usr/share/themes/arch-frost-shell/gnome-shell/assets folder and replace overview.svg with overview.old and hit ALT+F2, R, and <ENTER>.

 If you're reading this on GitHub, and are using an Arch based distro, open a terminal and type: